BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Agent foundations.md

 ## Intuitive summaries
 -
 ## Definitions
-- Some [[Systems theory|systems]] in the world seem to behave like “agents”: they make consistent decisions, and sometimes display complex goal-seeking behaviour.
+- Some [[Systems science|systems]] in the world seem to behave like “[[Agent|agents]]”: they make consistent decisions, and sometimes display complex goal-seeking behaviour.
 Can we develop a robust mathematical description of such systems and build provably aligned AI agents?
 ## Technical summaries
 -
 ## Main resources